minerva-ml/open-solution-avito-demand-prediction/CONTRIBUTING.md

 1. Major - and most appreciated - way is to submit [pull request](https://github.com/minerva-ml/open-solution-avito-demand-prediction/pulls) with additional feature or bug fix.
 Your pull request will be merged after some discussion.
 2. Submit an [issue](https://github.com/minerva-ml/open-solution-avito-demand-prediction/issues) (bug, feature request or question).

+### Remarks
-Finally, in case of custom ideas, contact neptune's ml-team directly at ml-team@neptune.ml.
+In case of custom ideas, please contact core contributors directly at ml-team@neptune.ml.

+Thanks!

+Kamil & Jakub,

+*core contributors to the [minerva.ml](https://minerva.ml)*